Louisiana Parent Training & Information Center

 LaPTIC staff does not make referrals or recommendations of any professionals.
 We might tell you as an example, “we suggest you speak to an attorney” or “we think you should get an independent evaluation”, but we will never tell you to call a specific attorney or to go to a specific doctor, diagnostician or agency for an evaluation.
 We do have lists of people that do specific things – but in no way is this list considered recommendations or referrals.
 We recommend all parents to do their own research, ask in their own family and social network and collect enough information to make informed decisions.

 We just moved to Louisiana.
 My child needs special education services.
 We have his old IEP with us.
 Can LaPTIC help us?

 Sure, IDEA is a federal law that applies in all states.
-Even though most states have their own bulletins or regulations they use to implement IDEA – if your child qualified for special education services in one state, chance is he will qualify in Louisiana too.
-We will probably share a lot of information with you, and may talk a bit about the law.
+Even though most states have their own bulletins or regulations they use to implement IDEA – if your child qualified for special education services in one state, the chance is he will qualify in Louisiana too.
+We will probably share a lot of information with you and may talk a bit about the law.
 Both federal and state regulations have requirements for schools when a child moves into the state with an IEP from another state.
 We will want to make sure you understand what those requirements are.
 We will then direct you to the right school office.

 What kind of questions will the LaPTIC staff ask?

 In order to provide you with the best support, we do need to get a picture of your situation.

 - Where do you live?
 (This will tell us what school district you’re in.)